cs-uob/COMS20012/docs/exercises/EXERCISES2.md

         return 0;
     }
     ```
      Compile the code with `gcc -m32 -fno-stack-protector loop.c -o loop32` and run it.
 On my machine, the code goes in an infinite loop.
-Can you find a probable cause for thiq?
+Can you find a probable cause for this?

 7. What is control hijacking in the context of exploitation?
 Explain one possible way to hijack control in the presence of stack overflow bug?